peterdikant/xair-remote/README.md

 * 'clip' followed by the LED state
 * 'tap' followed by the LED state

-The **fader** dictonary is a list of one list specifying the operation of the fader.
-The list is formatted the same as an encoder without the press fucntion or 'quit' if setting the fader to 100% quits.
+The **fader** dictionary is a list of one list specifying the operation of the fader.
+The list is formatted the same as an encoder without the press function or 'quit' if setting the fader to 100% quits.

 ## Example Configuraitons